Visyond/website-hugo/site/content/simplepages/privacy.md

 We offer the use of a secure server.
 All supplied sensitive information is transmitted via Secure Socket Layer (SSL) technology and then stored into our database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.

+## **DO YOU STORE MY CREDIT CARD INFORMATION?**

-After a transaction, your private information (credit cards, social security numbers, financials, etc.) will not be stored on our servers.
+After a transaction, your credit cards, financias, etc. WILL NOT be stored on our servers.

+We outsource payment processing to Stripe Inc. Stripe Inc is a [**PCI Level 1 Service Provider**](http://www.visa.com/splisting/searchGrsp.do?companyNameCriteria=stripe,%20inc).
+This is the most stringent level of certification available in the payments industry.
 <br></br>

 ## **DO WE USE COOKIES?**